ngoclinh93qt/mjpeg-parser/README.md

 ## Development

-- Releasing a new version:
-  - Change the package version in `package.json`.
+- In order to release a new version, change the package version in `package.json` and run `npm publish`.
-  - Run `npm publish`.